Can I take Compensatory off as physical present for calculating Earned Leave?

 From India, Mumbai

-If you are counting as present, the original weekly off where you worked, then compensatory off should not be counted in number of days worked.
-If, however, that day was being counted as weekly off, then they day you are absent for weekly off will be counted as working
+If you are counting as present the original weekly off when you worked, then compensatory off should not be counted in the number of days worked.
+If, however, that day was being counted as the weekly off, then the day you are absent for the weekly off will be counted as working.

 From India, Mumbai